United States Regiments & Batteries > New YorkInfantry

 1861

-May 6 Organized at New York City and mustered in for two years Federal service under Colonel Max Weber, Lieutenant Colonel Francis Weiss and Major Engleberth Schnepp
+May 6 The 20th New York Infantry Regiment was organized at New York City and mustered in for two years Federal service under the command of Colonel Max Weber, Lieutenant Colonel Francis Weiss and Major Engleberth Schnepp

 May Quartered at the Turtle Bay Brewery.

-June 13 Left state on steamship Alabama at the foot of Canal Street at 6 p.m.
+June 13 Left New York on the steamship Alabama at the foot of Canal Street at 6 p.m.

-June 15 Arrived Fortress Monroe, Va.
-6 a.m.
-Attached to Fortress Monroe and Camp Hamilton, Dept. of Virginia.
-The regiment was armed with Remington rifles, with officers’ shoulder straps and noncomissioned officers chevrons and stripes changed to green to denote a regiment of sharpshooters.
+June 15 Arrived Fortress Monroe, Virginia at 6 a.m.
+Attached to Fortress Monroe and Camp Hamilton, Department of Virginia.
+The regiment was armed with Remington rifles.
+Officers’ shoulder straps and noncomissioned officers’ chevrons and stripes were changed to green to denote a regiment of sharpshooters.

-August 28-29 Bombardment and capture of Forts Hatteras and Clarke, N. C.
+August 28-29 Bombardment and capture of Forts Hatteras and Clarke, North Carolina.

 September 13 Duty at Fortress Monroe and Camp Hamilton

-October 7 Companies G, H, I & K ordered to Newport News
+October 7 Companies G, H, I & K were ordered to Newport News.

 December 22